luisespinoza/LEColorPicker/README.md

 * Drag the 'LEColorPickerDemo/LEColorPicker' folder into your project, and you are done.

 ## Usage
-LEColorPicker class provides a class method that receives an UIImage as input and completition block that is executed when the image processing is done.
-The completion block recieves a NSDictionary with the three computed colors.
-The computation take some time, that is why we provide this split phase method.

 First, you have to create an instance of a `LEColorPicker` object.
 Then, `LEColorPicker` class provides an instance method that receives an UIImage as input and returns a `LEColorScheme` object.
 LEColorScheme will provide the three computed colors as properties.

     #import "LEColorPicker.h"